 In our excitement for Strikeforce’s potentially insane heavyweight tournament, one point seems to be getting lost in the narrative — namely, that these guys have already fought each other many, many times before.
 Five of the eight competitors (Werdum, Arlovski, Overeem, Emelianenko, Rogers) have previously faced at least three other fighters in the tournament field.
 Fabricio Werdum has actually fought everyone except Brett Rogers and Josh Barnett, and only Barnett himself has managed to go his entire career without bumping up against anybody else in this year’s bracket.

-eleven twelve fights worth of shared history among the Strikeforce HWGP competitors, dating back over five years.
+All told, there’s eleven twelve fights worth of shared history among the Strikeforce HWGP competitors, dating back over five years.
 To help you study for the quarterfinals next month, we’ve posted them all below in chronological order…

 UPDATE: We originally forgot to include Fabricio Werdum’s decision win over Antonio Silva.
 So actually, there have been 12 previous meetings, not 11.
 The video has now been added.